How the Test is Performed

 - Loss of sharp, central vision due to age-related macular degeneration

 - Melanoma of the eye

 - Optic nerve problems

-- Separation of the light-sensitive membrane (retina) in the back of the eye from its supporting (retinal tear or detachment)
+- Separation of the retina in the back of the eye from its supporting layers (retinal detachment)

 The test itself involves no risk.
 In rare cases, the dilating eyedrops cause:

 - Nausea and vomiting

 If narrow-angle glaucoma is suspected, dilating drops are usually not used.

 Atebara NH, Miller D, Thall EH, Brodie SE.
 Ophthalmic instruments.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 6th ed.
 Philadelphia, PA: Elsevier; 2023:chap 2.5.